a118n/boxes/README.md

 ### Installation
-Note: This instruction describes a sample installation on a clean Ubuntu server with NGINX as a web server.
+> Note: This instruction describes a sample installation on a clean Ubuntu 16.04 LTS server.

 #### Application Stack
 The following software is required before installing the application.
 For a detailed instructions please refer to software providers and distribution manuals.
 * Ruby ≥ 2.3.1